 ++++++++++++++++This commentary is from 2008 and I repeat it here because it did me good to read it this morning.
 And I put the whole poem on the blog this morning so you can take it all in.

 It is rare that I relate to the daily reading in Magnificat from the saints who wrote a really long time ago.
 I always read them though because you never can tell just when something is going to hit you right between the eyes.

-As did this from Saint Symeon the New theologian (died 1022):
+As did this, which I read some years ago when I still had a subscription, from Saint Symeon the New theologian (died 1022):

 ...
 For Christians the cross is magnification, glory, and power: for all our power is in the power of Christ who was crucified; all our sinfulness is mortified by the death of Christ on the cross; and all our exaltation and all our glory are in the humility of God, who humbled himself to such an extent that he was pleased to die even between evil-doers and thieves.
 For this very reason Christians who believe in Christ sign themselves with the sign of the cross not simply, not just as it happens, not carelessly, but with all heedfulness, with fear and with trembling, and with extreme reverence.
 For the image of the cross shows the reconciliation and friendship into which man has entered with God.Just a little something to remind me not to make the sign of the cross automatically, as so often happens, I am very sorry to say.
 I must be heedful of what that sign has cost and what that sign means for me in my relationship with God.

 Therefore the demons also fear the image of the cross, and they do not endure to see the sign of the cross depicted even in the air, but they flee from this immediately knowing that the cross is the sign of the friendship of men with God...